 It’s not just a food trend – switching over to a vegan diet has a lot of benefits, some of which are more obvious than others.
 If you’re looking for some reasons to make the change, look no further than below.
 Yes, it’s a big switch, but with all of the resources available (and all of the benefits to a vegan lifestyle) you’ll be left wondering why you didn’t do it sooner.
 The best part is, if you don’t want to go full throttle, you can ease yourself into trying it a couple times a week.
 Either way you’ll be doing your body -and the environment a great service by eating a vegan diet.

-- By not supporting factory farming, you’ll be helping make the environment a better place.
+You’ll be helping the environment.
 The easiest way to fight climate change and animal product-based food factories?
 Eat vegan.
 Per the United Nations, moving our diets away from animal-based products can substantially reduce humanity’s impact on the environment.
 Your participation is a drop in the bucket, but it’s an important bucket nonetheless!

 Initially, your body will feel a rush of vitamins and other nutrients once you’ve dived headfirst into your plant-based diet.
 This will lead to feeling more energetic (without that daily latte), and though that burst of energy may be difficult to maintain, it’ll inspire you to keep going.

 There are hundreds of different kinds of plants in the world, and several ways to cook and combine them into amazing dishes.
 Going vegan will inspire you to try new cuisines or new combinations of your favorite foods that you never have before.
 Plus, there are several online resources for free vegan recipes to get you started.